Kapware64/calguru/README.md

             `gcal_service_account.json`.
         * This can also be done by having the service account create its own Google Calendar.
             * Google Calendar API is required for this.
-You can use this APIe endpoint: https://developers.google.com/calendar/v3/reference/calendars/insert.
+You can use this API endpoint: https://developers.google.com/calendar/v3/reference/calendars/insert.
     * Replace `GoogleCalendarApi.calendar_id` with new calendar's id.